nonplayer/hammercrawl/hc_core_player_3_rules.md

 #### Critical Hits and Fumbles

-If any of your Attack Dice roll a natural 20, you have earned a **Critical Hit** with that die!
+If any of your Combat Dice roll a natural 20, you have earned a **Critical Hit** with that die!
 Critical hits (also known as "Crits") multiply your rolled damage by theoretically infinite amounts.
 When the "nat 20" is rolled, your damage multiplier increases to x2.
 Then you must roll a Luck Save, per normal rules.
 If successful, your multiplier increases to x3, and you get to attempt *another* Luck Save.
 For each consecutive Luck Save that you pass, increase the multiplier +1 and repeat.
 If you fail a Luck Save, the chain ends.
 Multiply your total damage rolled (including base mods) by the final multiplier, and apply that to your enemy.

-If any of your Attack Dice roll a natural 1, you have earned a **Fumble!** result with that die.
+If any of your Combat Dice roll a natural 1, you have earned a **Fumble!** result with that die.
 Currently there are no extended fumble rules written up, as the author has been defaulting to old WFRP1E fumble tables.
 If folks want to see them here, maybe that can happen in the future.

 #### Shield Bash Action

-The **shield bash** is a special melee attack available to Dwarves and Fighters using any non-tower shield. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
+The **shield bash** is a special melee attack available to Dwarves and Fighters using any non-tower shield. *After* rolling all of their Combat Dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
 The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
 If failed, the shield-bearer additionally gets a choice of one of the following:

 * The target is disarmed, and their weapon knocked beyond immediate melee reach.
 * The target is "dazed" until their next action, suffering a combat Bane.
 * The target is knocked to the ground, and the next ally that attacks them gains a Boon on one of their dice.

-Fighters who Shield Bash as one of their attack dice lose the shield's Defense bonus until their next combat turn.
+Fighters who Shield Bash as one of their Combat Dice lose the shield's Defense bonus until their next combat turn.
 Dwarves do not suffer this setback.

 If you Crit with a Shield Bash, each "multiplier" increase instead lets you add and/or stack another effect.